Phatskool/FB-Instant-Articles-XML-Generator/README.md

 Alternativeley you can use a cron job from your server and "run" the code  e.g. once a day

 4. Voila!
-XML is ready to be submited on facevook
+XML is ready to be submited on Facebook

 More information about the exact lines you need to change, can be found in facebookfeed.php comments

  FAQ:

- Missing Logo:
+ A. Missing Logo:

  Do not forget to upload a logo on facebook:
 Go to your fb page, select tab: "Publishing Tools",
 Go to Instant Articles > Configuration on your left, Under the tools section you will find Styles tab,  click on default, select Logo from the left of your screen and upload your logo :)

- I cannot see Instant Articles on my publishing tools.
+ B. I cannot see Instant Articles on my publishing tools.
  1. Visit https://www.facebook.com/instant_articles/signup
  2. Register your page,
- 3. Claim your url by uploading a meta tag on your  header file, it should look like <meta property="fb:pages" content="10110101010" />
+ 3. Claim your url by uploading a meta tag on your  header file, it should look like ```<meta property="fb:pages" content="10110101010" />```
  4. Go to your fb page, select tab: "Publishing Tools", Go to Instant Articles > Configuration on your left, Under the tools tab, select Development RSS Feed or roduction RSS Feed depending if the xml has no errors and is ready to submit